dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ##AXI Quad SPI

-The Quad SPI component is connected to the external Quad SPI Flash (A Spansion TODO).
+The Quad SPI component is connected to the external Quad SPI Flash (A Spansion S25FL128S).
 It allows the FPGA to retrieve its bit stream from the Flash chip.
 Furthermore the Microblaze will be able to boot the user application from flash.
 Add a Quad SPI IP block and configure it:

   1. Select mode: quad
   2. Select the Spansion slave device.